 Examination of the definition and etiology of major types of psychological disorders from the perspective of several psychological theories.
-Attention is given to their diagnosis, assessment, treatment, and related ethical concerns.
-Credits: 3 Prerequisites: PSY 101
+Attention is given to their diagnosis,

 PSY 338: Personality Psychology

 Study of contemporary theory, research, and assessment in personality.
 Credits: 3 Prerequisites: PSY 101